 The Helping-Hand Appeal is an annual collaboration between the Family Ministries Unit and International Development UK.
-The whole concept and ethos of the Helping-Hand Appeal is to encourage people to look beyond their own local boundaries and domestic needs to those of others around the world.

 Family ministry values, support and care

 Providing resources and support for children with their parents and carers